La Sportiva TX4

 Similar to the TX4, the Five Ten Guide Tennie is a leather approach shoe with impressive durability and climbing performance that’s $20 cheaper than the Sportiva (see our in-depth review here).
 The leather upper is thicker than that of the TX4, and with a stiff sole, narrow toe box, and smooth edging platform (similar to a climbing shoe), the Guide Tennie arguably is the better shoe for climbing.
 That said, I found the Five Ten to be prohibitively stiff and clunky on the trail, and the shoe’s low ankle design sacrifices comfort and protection.
 Further, while the dotty rubber sole excels on rock, it loses traction on snow, mud, and wet leaves.
 The Guide Tennie has a devoted following among climbers and does shave off about an ounce per pair, but the TX4 is more comfortable, hikes better, and gets the edge from us as our favorite leather approach shoe.

-The shoes mentioned above win out in versatility, but there are more focused options for those who stay strictly within one discipline.
-For example, if you’re just looking for a lightweight shoe that you can throw on your harness and forget about, our top choice is the Evolv Cruzer Psyche.
-For only $79, the 1-pound 1-ounce Cruzer Psyche is a more durable and supportive version of Evolv’s popular and casual Cruzer Classic.
-These shoes are not meant for carrying heavy loads over miles of trail or slogging through snow, but for non-technical approaches or cragging, they’ll provide ample protection and won’t weigh you down on the ascent.
-If alpine is more your speed, a hiking-focused approach shoe makes sense for long approaches with a heavy pack.
-The Salewa Mountain Trainer GTX—Jackson Hole Mountain Guides’ shoe of choice for approaches in the Tetons—is a supportive, protective, and durable shoe, built with a waterproof membrane for added assurance.
-You’ll pay a premium both in cost ($200) and weight (2 pounds for the women’s version), but we think it’s a worthwhile tradeoff if you’re logging significant trail mileage.
+Finally, if the alpine is more your speed, a hiking-focused approach shoe makes sense for long approaches with a heavy pack.
+The Salewa Mountain Trainer 2 GTX—Jackson Hole Mountain Guides’ shoe of choice for approaches in the Tetons—is a supportive, protective, and durable shoe, built with a waterproof membrane for added assurance.
+You’ll pay a premium both in cost ($200) and weight (1 lb.
+11.9 oz. for the women’s version), but we think it’s a worthwhile tradeoff if you’re logging significant trail mileage.
+Otherwise, the TX4 is the more well-rounded build for those who do a lot of hiking and scrambling.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!